 In the mid-1990s, trials were run on finasteride for androgenetic alopecia culminating in FDA approval of Propecia (finasteride, 1 mg/day) in late 1997.

 Whereas Proscar was used by urologists to treat men 50 and older, Propecia would be used by dermatologists to treat hair loss in much younger men, 18 and older.

 Quiet period, 1998–2009

-Following approval of Propecia, there was a slow trickle of papers, averaging seven or eight per year.
+Following approval of Propecia, there was a slow trickle of papers, averaging about 9 per year.
 During this period, finasteride was studied as a treatment to prevent prostate cancer.
 GSK developed another 5-alpha reductase inhibitor, dutasteride, which was approved as Avodart for the treatment of BPH.

 Concerns about persistent adverse effects and ‘post-finasteride syndrome’, 2010–present

 In 2010–2011, several papers raised concerns about adverse effects of finasteride, including those reported to continue after stopping the medication.